 - Read this manual completely before installing the cookstove.
 It is important to fully respect the installation instructions.
-If the cookstove is not correctly installed, it could result in a fire, bodily injuries or even death. - The information given on the certification label affixed to the appliance always overrides the information published, in any other media (owner's manual, catalogues, flyers, magazines and web sites). - Mixing of appliance components from different sources or modifying components may result in hazardous condtions.
-Where any such changes are planned, Stove Builder International Inc. Should be contacted in advance. - CAUTION: DO NOT CONNECT TO OR USE IN CONJUNCTION WITH ANY AIR DISTRIBUTION DUCTWORK UNLESS SPECIFICALLY APPROVED FOR SUCH INSTALLATION. - CAUTION: DO NOT CONNECT THIS UNIT TO A CHIMNEY FLUE SERVING ANOTHER APPLIANCE. - HOT WHILE IN OPERATION, KEEP CHILDREN, CLOTHING AND FURNITURE AWAY.
+If the cookstove is not correctly installed, it could result in a fire, bodily injuries or even death. - The information given on the certification label affixed to the appliance always overrides the information published, in any other media (owner's manual, catalogues, flyers, magazines and web sites). - Mixing of appliance components from different sources or modifying components may result in hazardous conditions.
+Where any such changes are planned, Stove Builder International Inc. Should be contacted in advance. - WARNING: DO NOT CONNECT TO OR USE IN CONJUNCTION WITH ANY AIR DISTRIBUTION DUCTWORK UNLESS SPECIFICALLY APPROVED FOR SUCH INSTALLATION. - WARNING: DO NOT CONNECT THIS UNIT TO A CHIMNEY FLUE SERVING ANOTHER APPLIANCE. - HOT WHILE IN OPERATION, KEEP CHILDREN, CLOTHING AND FURNITURE AWAY.
 CONTACT MAY CAUSE SKIN BURNS.
-GLOVES MAY BE NEEDED FOR THE STOVE OPERATION. - WARNING: DO NOT INSTALL IN THE SLEEPING ROOM. - DO NOT INSTALL IN AN ALCOVE. - MAY BE INSTALLED IN A MOBILE HOME: - THE INSTALLATION REQUIRES A FRESH AIR KIT, SOLD SEPARATELY. - THE STOVE MUST BE ATTACHED TO THE STRUCTURE OF THE MOBILE HOME. - CAUTION: THE STRUCTURAL INTEGRITY OF THE MOBILE HOME FLOOR, WALL, CEILING AND ROOF MUST BE MAINTAINED. - This cookstove must be connected to a chimney complying with the requirements for Type HT chimneys approved as per UL 103 or ULCS629 or to a lined masonry chimney conforming to local and national building codes. - NOTE: DO NOT INSTALL THE CHIMNEY DIRECTLY AT THE OUTLET OF THE APPLIANCE.
-A CHIMNEY CONNECTOR (FLUE PIPE) IS REQUIRED UNLESS THE APPLIANCE IS SPECIFICALLY APPROVED FOR THAT TYPE OF INSTALLATION. - If required, a supply of combustion air shall be provided to the room. - Do not use makeshift materials or make any compromises when installing this cookstove. - Any modification to the device that has not been approved in writing by the approval authority or the manufacturer violates CSA B365 (Canada) and ANSI NFPA 211 (USA) standards.
+GLOVES MAY BE NEEDED FOR THE STOVE OPERATION. - DO NOT INSTALL IN A TRANSPORTABLE BUILDING. - DO NOT INSTALL IN A ALCOVE. - CAUTION: THE STRUCTURAL INTEGRITY OF THE HOUSE FLOOR, WALL, CEILING AND ROOF MUST BE MAINTAINED. - Connect this stove only to a listed factory-built chimney for use with solid fuel or to a lined masonry chimney conforming to local and national building codes. - If required, a supply of combustion air shall be provided to the room. - Do not use makeshift materials or make any compromises when installing this cookstove. - Any modification to the device that has not been approved in writing by the approval authority or the manufacturer violates CSA B365 (Canada) and ANSI NFPA 211 (USA) standards. - This stove must be installed as a free-standing heater with the clearances listed in the manufacturer's installation instructions.
+It is strictly forbidden to install this stove in a factory-built fireplace.